The Real Cost of the Digital Skills Gap for Your Business

 (ZenDesk)

+Digital tools themselves tell a similar story.
 On average, companies waste 37% of their software budget.
-There may be many reasons, such as investing in the wrong tools, failing to deploy software, or unused applications.
-Among other things, 28% of software is unused (1E), and when they are used, digital tools are sometimes poorly understood.
-For example, 43% of CRM users use less than half of the features available on their CRM (CSO Insights).
-So, how can you optimize the productivity of your employees at a lower cost?
+Around 28% of software goes completely unused (1E), and when tools are used, they're often poorly understood: 43% of CRM users use less than half of the features available (CSO Insights).

 (LinkedIn)